AadilU/ChessGameCS100/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
- > * Why is it important or interesting to you? (chess games can become very complex...it would be fun if we could manage to create a fun AI to play against)
+ > * Why is it important or interesting to you?
+(Brooke: chess games can become very complex...it would be fun if we could manage to create a fun AI to play against)
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
 What are the features that the project provides?
-(Should we take input through the keyboard?
+(Brooke: Should we take input through the keyboard?
 Arrow keys to move around the board, enter to select pieces and spots to move?
 We can display the board after every turn)
  >
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >